Dental Assisting Programs

 The dental assisting program offers a certificate in dental assisting and an associate of science degree with a major in dental assisting.
 The certificate program requires eight credit hours of prerequisite course work prior to the one academic year (two semesters) of the program.
 Upon successful completion of the program, the student receives a Certificate in Dental Assisting which qualifies the student to sit for the Dental Assisting National Board Certification Examination.
 A second year of study enables students to earn an associate of science degree with a major in dental assisting.

-Looking for information about the Dental Hygiene Bachelor of Science program?
+Looking for information about the Bachelor of Science in Dental Hygiene program?

 In addition to the departmental degree requirements, undergraduate students must complete the University Core 39.
 Our core provides the foundation for all baccalaureate degrees at the University of Southern Indiana.
 A university education prepares individuals to live wisely in a diverse and global community by helping students acquire both discipline-specific competence and broader knowledge and skills that reach across disciplines.
 View the classes included in Core 39 or talk to your advisor for more information.

 The program accepts 24 students annually from approximately 40 applications received by a March 1 deadline.
 Selection for the fall semester happens once a year in May.
 There are no interviews as part of the application process.
 Acceptance notifications are sent out by June of the application year.

 Applicants need a minimum 2.5 GPA, submit official academic transcripts and must complete the following prerequisites: Rhetoric & Composition I, Introduction to Speech and Medical Terminology.